abstractsec/abstractsec.github.io/_sections/pgp.md

 icon: fas fa-lock
 order: 2
 ---
-If you want to get in touch about something sensistive, reachout using my PGP key (also available on [Keybase <i class="fab fa-keybase"></i>]({{- site.keybase_url -}}))
+If you want to get in touch about something sensitive, reachout using my PGP key (also available on [Keybase <i class="fab fa-keybase"></i>]({{- site.keybase_url -}}))

 ```